bbauska/W3Cx-3of5/README.md

 \...where all of the end of the sentence has been translated except the author\'s name.

-<h4> Inheritance between elements</h4>
+<h4>Inheritance between elements</h4>

 When you define an element as not being translatable, its children inherit this behavior and are themselves not translatable.
 The reverse is also true.

 ```
-1.  <p <b>[translate="no"]</b>>This is a text in a paragraph element, that should not be translated: the p element has a translate="no" attribute.[<span> This part that is in a span element embedded within the paragraph.
-It does not have a translate attribute but inherits the translation-mode of the p and will not be translated too</span>].
+1.  <p translate="no">This is a text in a paragraph element, that should not be translated: the p element has a translate="no" attribute.<span> This part that is in a span element embedded within the paragraph.
+It does not have a translate attribute but inherits the translation-mode of the p and will not be translated too</span>.
 This is the end of the paragraph\...</p>
 ```

 <h4>External resources:</h4>